 Five Common Kinds of Daisies

 There are many different types of daisies; in fact, there are more than 20,000 species of plants that fall into the daisy family.
 Though it's not clear whether the daisy family or the orchid family has more species, both have plenty.

-As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover five of the most popular daisy types, with pictures.
+As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover five of the most popular daisy varieties, with pictures.